Strong earthquake strikes Greek island of Crete | DW | 02.05.2020

 A 6.0 magnitude earthquake has hit the island of Crete with a strong aftershock reported several minutes later.
-There were no immediate details on casualties or damage.
+Residents rushed to their balconies as they experienced several seconds of shaking.

 An earthquake with a preliminary magnitude of 6.6 has struck south of the Greek island of Crete.